-There is no anticipated direct fiscal impact as a result of either the proposed extension of the Interim Urgency Ordinance No. 1072, or of the adoption of a permanent ordinance amending BMC Section 16.120.120, to allow residential and commercial development projects that include land subdivision to receive building permits.
+There is no anticipated direct fiscal impact as a result of the proposed extension of the Interim Urgency Ordinance No. 1072 to allow residential and commercial development projects that include land subdivision to receive building permits.

-There would be a direct fiscal impact to the extent City Council did not extend the Interim Urgency Ordinance or adopt the permanent ordinance, as development projects subject to this requirement will not be able to provide electrical service to future buildings and, therefore, will not be able to receive building permits for the foreseeable future.
+There would be a direct fiscal impact to the extent City Council did not extend the Interim Urgency Ordinance as development projects subject to this requirement will not be able to provide electrical service to future buildings and, therefore, will not be able to receive building permits for the foreseeable future.

-Should the City Council not extend the Interim Urgency Ordinance or adopt the permanent ordinance, the anticipated collection of \$1.7M in near-term fees associated with Engineering and Inspection staff required to administer, review, approve and inspect development projects with subdivisions city-wide would be delayed.
+Should the City Council not extend the Interim Urgency Ordinance, the anticipated collection of \$1.7M in near-term fees associated with Engineering and Inspection staff required to administer, review, approve and inspect development projects with subdivisions city-wide would be delayed.
 As a result, delays in the construction of public and private improvements to support development projects that include land subdivisions would cause a subsequent delay to building permit issuance, impacting FY 2025/26 and beyond.
-If the extension is not approved, or the permanent ordinance not enacted, future revenue projections for the affected commercial projects are estimated to include a loss of up to \$1.5M a year in sales tax, and more for the deferral of anticipated property taxes.
+If the extension is not approved, future revenue projections for the affected commercial projects are estimated to include a loss of up to \$1.5M a year in sales tax, and more for the deferral of anticipated property taxes.